The Ultimate Guide to Event Personalization

 “Having these really intimate conversations around CX and facilitating them in a way that no other company is doing is what’s really special at TaskUs.”

 Types of Event Data

 It can be daunting when you’re first trying to evaluate the types of data you should be collecting for your event personalization strategy.
 One method is gathering different types of data before and after your event.

-Data captured before the event, which includes existing data, can help shape the direction of you event personalization strategy while data capturing during and after the event will help iterate on future events.
+Data captured before the event, which includes existing data, can help shape the direction of your event personalization strategy while data captured during and after the event will help iterate on future events.
 Another key reporting function is analyzing data across your event strategy over the course of a year or several years.

 Valuable data to prioritize from previous events include:

 As you map out a multi-city or event roadshow, check out your data to understand which cities or locations drew the most relevant organizations/individuals.

 Data Integrations to Your CRM and Marketing Automation Tools

 Data is only as powerful as you and you team are able to access and act on it.
 Integrate your event platform with your marketing automation and CRM tools to capture all relevant data around your existing accounts and their activities.

 For example, ServiceTitan, a B2B software company for service professionals, connected their Salesforce to their event platform in order to capture relevant event data about their events strategy.
 (Read the full ServiceTitan story here.)